Run AI on Your Own Computer: 6 Best Local Tools (2026)

 Most features

 This one's for the tinkerers.
-Text Gen WebUI supports dozens of model formats, fine-tuning with LoRA, RAG (retrieval-augmented generation) for document Q&A, and a sprawling extension ecosystem.
-The interface can feel overwhelming at first โ€” there are a lot of knobs โ€” but if you want to experiment with training, character cards, or advanced prompt engineering, nothing else comes close.
+Text Generation WebUI (often called "oobabooga" after its creator) supports dozens of model formats, fine-tuning with LoRA and QLoRA, RAG (retrieval-augmented generation) for document Q&A, and a sprawling extension ecosystem.
+The interface can feel overwhelming at first โ€” there are a lot of knobs โ€” but if you want to experiment with training or advanced prompt engineering, nothing else comes close.

 Best for Mac